top of page

 Egli_IDA9365 portrait.JPG

 I received my PhD training in Switzerland from the University of Zurich.
-After postdoctoral training at Harvard University, I became a group leader at the New York Stem Cell Foundation Research Institute and then a principal investigator at Columbia University Irving Medical Center in New York City, now also with tenure.
+After postdoctoral training at Harvard University, I became a group leader at the New York Stem Cell Foundation Research Institute and then a principal investigator and Associate Professor at Columbia University Irving Medical Center in New York City.

 I am enthusiastic about science, fundamental biology, and our opportunity to find cures through exciting new discoveries.
-The opportunities to make important contributions to science and medicine for students, postdocs and fellows are truly extraordinary and very motivating.
-So are the interactions and the work with team members, who I am thrilled to see grow into well rounded scientists.
+The opportunities to make important contributions to science and medicine for students, postdocs and fellows are truly extraordinary.
+I very much mentor on a 1:1 basis, and I am thrilled to see each of us grow into well rounded scientists.

 LAB MEMBERS